simonmichael/hledger/hledger/hledger.m4.md

 Some known issues and limitations:

-A system locale with a suitable text encoding must be configured to work with non-ascii data.
+hledger uses the system's text encoding when reading non-ascii text.
+If no system encoding is configured, or if the data's encoding is different, hledger will give an error.
 (See Text encoding, Troubleshooting.)

-On Microsoft Windows, depending what kind of terminal window you use, non-ascii characters, ANSI text formatting, and/or the add command's TAB key for completion, may not be supported.
+On Microsoft Windows, depending what kind of terminal window you use, non-ascii characters, ANSI text formatting, and/or the add command's TAB key, may not be fully supported.
+(For best results, try a powershell window.)

 When processing large data files, hledger uses more memory than Ledger.